Christophe210/Christophe210/README.md

 - 🔭 Over 5 years of experience in the IT industry...
 [Visit My Portfolio](https://christophe210.github.io/Christophe_Resume_-/)

 -  🔭 Tsinda Media Software Company  [Visit My Company ](https://tsindamedia.com/)
--  🔭 All In One School Management System  [15 days trial, Try It Here](https://myteachconnect.com/)
+-  🔭 All In One School Management System  [15 days trial, Try It](https://myteachconnect.com/)
 -  🔭 For API Assistance, get in touch with me  [ Here ](https://wa.me/+250798873226)

 -  🔭 For Digital Marketing Assistance, get in touch with me  [ Here ](https://wa.me/+250798873226)